Franjo von Allmen: Career

-Born in Boltigen, Bern, von Allmen made his World Cup debut on 4 March 2023, in a downhill at Aspen in the United States.
+Von Allmen made his World Cup debut on 4 March 2023, in a downhill at Aspen in the United States.
 His first World Cup podium came in January 2024 in a super-G at Garmisch-Partenkirchen, Germany; his first victory was a year later in January 2025, also a super-G, this time on home country snow in Wengen.
-A few weeks later at the 2025 World Championships in Saalbach, Austria, von Allmen won two gold medals — in downhill and team combined with Loïc Meillard.
+A few weeks later at the World Championships in Saalbach, Austria, von Allmen won two gold medals — in downhill and team combined with Loïc Meillard.